Corsham railway station: History

 Passenger services were withdrawn from Corsham with the end of stopping services between Swindon and Bath in January 1965.
 Goods traffic had ended in June 1963, though the siding with the loading dock remained in place until 1978.
-Of the station structures, only the goods shed now remains; the footbridge is still in place as part of a footpath across the main line.
+Of the station structures, only the goods shed remains; the footbridge is still in place as part of a footpath across the main line.

-Stationmasters

-On 4 May 1926 the Superintendent for the Bristol Division reported to G.W.R.
-H.Q at Paddington that the station master at Corsham had withdrawn his labour in support of the General Strike.
-At the conclusion of the strike, he was moved to Bristol as a booking clerk.